 German language skills are helpful-but not mandatory at the beginning.
 Many international teachers start by teaching English-language classes or working with expat communities.
 Over time, reaching B1-level German increases opportunities, especially for insurance-recognized programs and local health institutions.

-For students planning to begin their professional yoga journey in Europe, our upcoming Germany-based 200-hour yoga teacher training in March 2026 provides a structured and internationally recognized foundation.
+For students planning to begin their professional yoga journey in Europe, our upcoming Germany-based 200-hour yoga teacher training in Germany 2026 provides a structured and internationally recognized foundation.

 Yes.
 International teachers can legally teach yoga with a Freelance Visa (Freiberufler) or a valid work permit, provided they have recognized certification.